 During my last trip to Honduras, I spent time in Pico Bonito National Park in La Ceiba.
 The Pico Bonito Lodge is an incredible eco-lodge in the rainforests, featured in the famous ‘Small Luxury Hotels of the World.
 As my visit was during the low season, I got a relativity low rate.
 Bonus!!!

 The high season is during the bird watching season, also known as ‘birding’.
 The birding season can go from February to April and is just before the hurricane season.

-I used to think that bird watching was an activity practiced with people with too much time on their hands but during a time when we are always busy staring downwards at our mobile phones, it would do us very well to go out and watch some birds!
+I used to think that bird watching was an activity practised with people with too much time on their hands, but when we are always busy staring downwards at our mobile phones, it will do us very well to go out and watch some birds!

 The Quetzal is a bird, which can be found in the mountains or “cloud” rainforest of Mesoamerica.

 If you have seen one flying in the wild, then you have been blessed.
 It would be as if the Mayan Gods have vested upon you a once in a lifetime spectacle.
 Allow me to describe it to you.
 Imagine as if emeralds, rubies and sapphires decided that they all wanted to be carousing around in a bird form around the rainforest.
 Amazing, no?

 The Quetzal was considered divine by pre-Columbian civilizations.
 Many Mayan myths say that the Quetzal will usually kill itself if being captured or caged.
 For this reason, it is a traditional symbol of liberty for the Mayan people of Central America.